Refusing DUI Testing in Pittsburgh | We Defend DUI & Refusual Charges

 You have the right to refuse to take a field sobriety test, and doing so may be helpful in situations where you refused chemical testing as well.
 There are no additional penalties for refusing field sobriety testing.
 While your refusal may further convince the officer who pulled you over that you are driving drunk, denying the officer further evidence of intoxication may work in your favor at trial.

-If you are over the legal limit and you do take the test, you risk giving the police evidence you are under the influence.
+If you are over the legal limit and you do take the test, you risk giving the police solid evidence that you are under the influence.